LauraKapitza/sportsharing/README.md

 ### Pitch:

-You want to exercise in a flexible way?
+You want to exercise in a flexible way? &nbsp;
-You want to do sports in group, but your friends are not motivated?
+You want to do sports in group, but your friends are not motivated? &nbsp;
-You want to discover new sports?
+You want to discover new sports? &nbsp;

 **→ Sportsharing is made for you !**

 ### Give it a try:

-Login:donkey@kong.com
+You can use these credentials to log in

+- Login:    donkey@kong.com &nbsp;
-Password:
+- Password:   &nbsp;

+Enjoy your training!!